-Not only does excess juice consumption introduce unnecessary calories and sugars to a growing child’s diet, drinking a disproportionate amount of juice may lead to lowered consumption of other healthy liquids, like water.
-The AAP estimates that kids ages one to five currently consume at least twice the recommended amount of juice each day.
+Not only does excess juice consumption introduce unnecessary calories and sugars into a growing child’s diet, but drinking a disproportionate amount of juice may lead to lowered consumption of other healthy liquids like water.
+The AAP estimates that kids ages 1 to 5 currently consume at least twice the recommended amount of juice each day.

 The AAP also says that many children “do not eat breakfast and get at least one-third of calories from snacks.
 Sweetened beverage intakes (including juice) contribute significantly to total caloric intake and/or supplant the intake of foods containing essential nutrients.”